Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Deep-learning-based signal identification

-The training of the DNN is performed on the aforementioned dataset for 50 epochs with a batch size of 512 and an initial learning rate of 0.001.
-An additional treatment is employed during training to address the potential correlation between the DNN output and the $U_{\rm miss}$ distribution, which could inadvertently create signal-like structures in the $U_{\rm miss}$ distribution of remaining background events after applying the selection criteria on the DNN output~\cite{Dolen:2016kst,Englert:2018cfo,Kasieczka:2020yyl,Kitouni:2020xgb}.
-To decouple the DNN output from the $U_{\rm miss}$ observable, we employ an iterative approach by assigning a weight $\omega(U_{\rm miss})$ to each background event which adjusts its contribution to the loss function.
-Events with higher weights have a greater impact on the loss function, thus being better classified during training.
-The weight $\omega_i^j(U_{\rm miss}^j)$ for the event $j$ in the $i$-th iteration is calculated as \begin{linenomath*}
+The training of the DNN was performed on the aforementioned dataset for 50 epochs with a batch size of 512 and an initial learning rate of 0.001.
+An additional treatment was employed during training to address the potential correlation between the DNN output and the $U_{\rm miss}$ distribution, which could inadvertently create signal-like structures in the $U_{\rm miss}$ distribution of remaining background events after applying the selection criteria on the DNN output~\cite{Dolen:2016kst,Englert:2018cfo,Kasieczka:2020yyl,Kitouni:2020xgb}.
+To decouple the DNN output from the $U_{\rm miss}$ observable, we employed an iterative approach by assigning a weight $\omega(U_{\rm miss})$ to each background event which adjusts its contribution to the loss function.
+Events with higher weights have a greater impact on the loss function, which means that they are better classified during training.
+The weight $\omega_i^j(U_{\rm miss}^j)$ for an event $j$ in the $i$-th iteration is calculated as \begin{linenomath*}